thesteffman/fancy-hangman-rs/README.md

 # fancy-hangman-rs
-CLI based wordle inspired word guessing game
+fancy-hangman-rs is a wordle inspired word guessing game for the CLI written in rust.